sylvainbx/rust-book-fr/FRENCH/src/ch06-02-match.md

 the first hole it encounters that it fits into.
 In the same way, values go through each pattern in a `match`, and at the first pattern the value “fits,” the value falls into the associated code block to be used during execution.
+Speaking of coins, let’s use them as an example using `match`!
+We can write a function that takes an unknown United States coin and, in a similar way as the counting machine, determines which coin it is and return its value in cents, as shown here in Listing 6-3.
 -->

 Considérez l'expression `match` comme une machine à trier les pièces de